drbean/edit/tsailin/2019APBR_english_proofing.md

 in the manufacturing sector and the mix of innovation practices in OEM, ODM, and OBM models.
 In the methodology section, we will provide more information on data collection, variable compilation, and analytical method.
-In the results section, the paper will show a comprehensive Taiwanese case in business model transition for contract manufacturers.
+In the results section, the paper will present a comprehensive set of Taiwanese data about business model transition by contract manufacturers.
 In the final section, we will discuss the findings in light of the results of prior studies, seek to provide an insightful conclusion and develop the implications for research and business practices.